aknishi/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This is a React Web Application of the game Tic-Tac-Toe
+This is a TDD React Web Application of the game Tic-Tac-Toe

 + "npm install" to install dependencies
 + "npm start" to start the application in your localhost